leaot/leaot.github.io/_posts/2023-04-18-barenblatt.md

-Most often, from formulas of this type, the Kozeny-Karman equation is used, obtained on the basis of an analogy between a porous medium and a system of parallel tubes, expressing the permeability through the specific surface $\Sigma $ and porosity $m$:
+Most often, from formulas of this type, the Kozeny-Karman equation is used, obtained on the basis of an analogy between a porous medium and a system of parallel tubes, expressing the permeability through the specific surface $\Sigma$ and porosity $m$:

 $$
 \kappa = K m^3 \Sigma^{-2}.
 (1.8)